Map of the castle town at the end of Edo era

 Big fire of 1853

 Tsuwano burned down many times during its 700 years of history.
 It is located in narrow valley, where the spring wind is stronger than typhoon in, as the local saying goes.
-Because of this narrow enclouser with strong winds, if once a fire starts, it spreads all over the town.
+Because of this narrow enclosure with strong winds, if once a fire starts, it spreads all over the town.
 The last big fire started in 1853, and burned down most of Tsuwano.
 Kurimoto marked the surviving houses on the map, with small red dots above the roofs.

-Also, one can see some public works to battle the fire, dating back the the Edo period (1600-1868).
+Also, one can see some public works to battle the fire, dating back the Edo period (1600-1868).
 Even in the Edo period, the domain lord created water channels through the city, which intakes can be seen on the map.
 These water ways were also used when a fire broke out.

 The other measures against the spreading of fire are the “hiyoke” (火ヨケ) which are plot of land in the town where the building of houses was forbidden.
 Some of these plots look like abandoned spaces today, but indeed, they were left untouched on the order of the domain lord.